Our commitment: Provide nutritionally sound products designed for children

-By 2014 – 100% of our children’s products will meet all Nestlé Nutritional Foundation criteria for children.
+By 2015 – Maintain at 100% our children’s products that meet all Nestlé Nutritional Foundation criteria for children.

 At the end of 2014, 98% of our children’s products met all of the Nestlé Nutritional Foundation criteria for children (2013: 96%).
 We continued to work with renowned scientists to review the strength and breadth of our Nestlé Nutritional Foundation criteria.
 Products that were reformulated to meet the criteria in 2014 include Milkybar cream dessert (40% reduction in saturated fat; for launch in 2015); Pirulo ice lollies (35% reduction in sugar); and Mio yoghurt (18% reduction in sugar).

 From January 2015, all of our children’s products will be manufactured to meet Nestlé Nutritional Foundation criteria.